CAPTAIN AMERICA: THE WINTER SOLDIER

 All in all, CAPTAIN AMERICA: THE WINTER SOLDIER is one of the best superhero movies yet.
 Cautions is warranted, however, for many intense scenes of action violence, including gun battles, and some mostly light foul language.

 CAPTAIN AMERICA: THE WINTER SOLDIER is a terrific action movie.
 It hits all the right plot points and adds some nifty twists.
 Once again, Chris Evans does a superb job as the iconic hero.
 The supporting players are also excellent.
-Happily, THE WINTER SOLIDER has a strong moral, patriotic worldview.
-Captain America and his friends are working to protect both American liberty and world freedom.
+Happily, THE WINTER SOLIDER has a strong Christian, redemptive, moral, patriotic worldview with an overt baptism and other Christian symbolism.
+Captain America and his friends are protecting both American liberty and world freedom.
 THE WINTER SOLDIER warrants caution, however, for intense action violence and brief foul language.